professorjrod/Jareds-NER-Client/annotate/README.md

 # README

 # How to import dataset texts from csv

->Make a dataset with the title of your dataset first
+> Make a dataset with the title of your dataset first
+> Dataset.create(title: "Dataset 1")
 >
->in rails console (rails c):
+> in rails console (rails c):

 ```
-import 'csv'
+require 'csv'
 dataset = Dataset.first
 csv = CSV.read("path-to-your-data")
 csv.each do |row|